a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/README.md

 authors understand the accessibility issues of editing web documents.

-It compliments and provides specific information on the use of the full suite of A11yFirst plugins: Heading/Paragragh, Character Style, A11yFirst Image and A11yFirst Link.
+It compliments and provides specific information on the use of the full suite of A11yFirst plugins: Heading / Paragragh, Character Style, A11yFirst Image and A11yFirst Link.

 ## Overview